openwdl/wdl/SPEC.md

 `glob` finds all of the files (but not the directories) in the same order as would be matched by running `echo <glob>` in Bash from the task's execution directory.

+Symlinks are handled by following them to their target.
+Symlinks that point to files are included in the results, while symlinks that point to directories are excluded.
+Broken symlinks (those that point to non-existent targets) are included.

 At least in standard Bash, glob expressions are not evaluated recursively, i.e., files in nested directories are not included.

 **Parameters**: